Avatar

 When it comes to the 20's, Buster Keaton is without a doubt one the first names to come up.

-After viewing the combination of fantasy dream sequences with the elaborate stunts of physical comedy in Sherlock, Jr., is becomes clear why these theatric traits will always be cemented as the stylistic signature of Buster Keaton.
+After viewing the combination of fantasy dream sequences with the elaborate stunts of physical comedy in Sherlock, Jr., is becomes abundantly clear why these theatric traits will always be cemented as the stylistic signature of Joseph Frank Keaton ("Buster" to you and me).

 Special effects, even in a rudimentary form, started almost as quickly as when the idea of actually making pictures move began.
 And soon after, follows that when an early film encounters a limited budget, then comes creativity in the form of cinematic expressionism.